 Poets In the Park, Women Reading Women series – Through the summer of 2017, each Thursday before the stage production of Mary Poppins in Prescott Park twenty-one women poets (three a week for seven weeks) took the main stage to read the work of one of their female literary influences, or read something they wrote about that woman poet or writer.
 More info

 Safe Harbor Recovery Center Poetry Class – Last summer 2017 I started along with artist Christos Vayenas a poetry and mediation class At Safe Harbor Recovery in Portsmouth which is ongoing first and third Saturday a month into 2018.
 More info.

 Good Fat Poetry Zine – During November of 2017 I started a quarterly poetry zine called Good Fat meant to be a representation of our extensive poetry community in the seacoast and beyond.
-Volume 1 is out and volume 2 is coming soon!
+Volume 1 and 2 are out now!
 More info